seetaresearch/dragon/docs/api/python/index.rst

   *PyTorch* provides straight-forward operations on research prototyping.

-  To bridge it, our *JIT* traces and dispatches the expressions, as well as the rewriting of *GC* (Garbage Collection) to reuse the memories and operators by turns.
+  To bridge it, our *JIT* traces and dispatches the operations, as well as the rewriting of *GC* (Garbage Collection) to reuse the memories and operators by turns.